 Most of the bird species were observed foraging in the inter-tidal mud flats during low tide.
-Rock doves were observed to make nests in jetties and building structures.
+Rock doves and Indian parakeets were observed to make nests in jetties and building structures.
 All the avifaunal species found in the study area are common in appearance and in the least concern (LC) category of the IUCN red list of threatened species.
-All species are observed to be resident species in Indian region.